zachsmith/public/now.md

 - [Reading as much as I can][7]
 - Trying to write more
 - Considering my next move
+- Sporting a beard for the winter months

 [1]:	http://zxmth.us/1PzqBgr
 [2]:	http://zxmth.us/1Pzqi5c